DDGCreativeSloutions/ddg/public/blog/Master Cutting-Edge Tech with Our Weekly Workshops on AI, IoT, Web Dev & More!.md

 ---

-## How Our Workshops Work
+## How Our Tools Work

-### Step 1: Choose a Workshop
+### Step 1: Choose a Tool
-- Browse our monthly calendar (Free & Paid options).
+- Browse our weekly releases (Free & Pro options).
-- Register via Google Form/WhatsApp.
+- Access via our Tools page.

-### Step 2: Pre-Workshop Prep
+### Step 2: Setup
-- Receive a pre-read PDF and software setup guide.
+- Follow the quick-start guide and integration notes.
 - Join a dedicated Discord group for discussions.

-### Step 3: Attend Live Session
+### Step 3: Use the Tool
-- Duration: 2-3 hours (Saturdays/Sundays).
+- Duration: minutes to integrate.
-- Format:
+- Format: Quick install, try examples, customize.
-  - 30-min theory
-  - 90-min hands-on lab
-  - 30-min Q&A + career tips

-### Step 4: Post-Workshop Support
+### Step 4: Get Support
-- Access to recording & slides.
+- Access docs & examples.
-- Project submission feedback.
-- LinkedIn recommendation for active participants.
+- Submit feedback and feature requests.

 ---

-## What Makes Our Workshops Unique?
+## What Makes Our Tools Unique?

 ### 🛠 Learn by Doing
 > "We built a face recognition app in just one session!"
 > — Priya, CSE Student

 ### 🌍 Industry-Aligned Content
-- Workshops designed with inputs from FAANG engineers & startup founders.
+- Tools designed with inputs from FAANG engineers & startup founders.

 ### 💡 Monetize Your Skills
 - Special sessions on freelancing, internships, and tech startups.